chrisfield/redux-formkit/README.md

 * `onSubmitSuccess : optional function` — use this to reset the form fields or show a feedback message etc. It will be passed the form instance as a parameter.

-The form prop will contain:
+The form prop passed to your form will contain:
 * `handleSubmit: function` - call this to initiate form submission eg
 ```
   <button onClick={props.form.handleSubmit}>Send</button>